TechGiovanni/Zendesk-Support-Administrator/README.md

 There are user fields, ticket fields, and organization fields.

 - Fields are, simply put, containers for information.
-- You could say that users, tickets, and organizations are objects in Zendesk;
+- You could say that users, tickets, and organizations are objects in Zendesk.
 - Each containing a range of fields to hold the information describing the object.